aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README.md

 aws s3 cp my-problem.cnf s3://ACCOUNT_ID-us-east-1-[PROJECT-NAME]
 ```

-When `s3 cp` is compelte, you will see your file(s) in the list of objects in the bucket:
+When `s3 cp` is complete, you will see your file(s) in the list of objects in the bucket:

 ```text
 aws s3 ls s3://ACCOUNT_ID-us-east-1-[PROJECT-NAME]